confluentinc/ksql/docs-md/tutorials/examples.md

       If you are using `ksql-datagen`, you can use `quickstart=users_` to generate data that include the `interests` and `contactinfo` columns.

-The following query will create a new stream from `pageviews_enriched` that includes the first interest of each user along with the city and zipcode for each user:
+The following query creates a new stream from `pageviews_enriched` that includes the first interest of each user along with the city and zipcode for each user: